taektay/ee106/docs/source/lab4.rst

   \end{bmatrix}

 In this and the following lab assignments, we will work with turtlebot2.
-The installation steps of the turtlebot2 are very complicated.
+The installation steps of the turtlebot2 are very complicated (The installation instruction is posted [here](https://github.com/lineojcd/EE106/tree/main/Kobuki). ).
 We will go through this in class and upload the insturctions afterwards.
 Instead, working on turtlebot3 is simple and we provide the installation guide below:

 Turtlebot3 Installation Steps
 ----------------